HP ElitePad 1000 G2 full review

 Battery life was tested with our standard looped video rundown test, an MPEG-4 video played over a Wi-Fi network with screen set to 120 cd/m^2.
 The ElitePad lasted for 8 hour 42 min.
 Standby time was poor though.
 After a full charge the battery was drained after a weekend of inactivity.

 Adding the 431 g battery case to the tablet is said to extend total running time to 20 hours.
 Based on our test with the internal battery alone, our calculations suggest a total runtime closer to 14.5 hours.
 That's not a bad figure, although the tablet assembly alone is by now a weighty 1.1 kg, not including the dock or keyboard.
-(See also: The best tablets of 2014 UK.)
+(See also: The best tablets.)

 HP ElitePad 1000 G2: Specs